Algorithms for Carmichael numbers: Asymptotically faster algorithms

 \begin{proof} There are three sets of Carmichael numbers $n \leq B$ that are counted.
-We show that there exists an algorithm that tabulates each of these sets in time proportional to the size of the set times the cost of answering the query, ``Is $n$ a Carmichael number?"
-By Conjecture \ref{conj_iscarmichael} determining whether $n$ is Carmichael takes randomized time which is expected to be $O( {\rm poly}(\log B))$.
-The three sets are
+We show that there exists an algorithm that tabulates each of these sets in time proportional to the size of the set times the cost of answering the query, ``Is $n$ a Carmichael number?''
+Since this cost is polynomial time, it remains to show that the inputs can be generated as claimed.
+The three sets are \begin{enumerate} \item $n \leq B^{1 - \delta}$, \item $B^{1 - \delta} < n \leq B $ and $n$ has a prime factor $p \geq B^{\delta}$, and \item $B^{1 - \delta} < n \leq B $ and all the prime factors of $n$ are below $B^{\delta}$. \end{enumerate} In the proof of Theorem \ref{thm:CN_count}, $\delta$ is eventually set to be $\epsilon/5$ to complete the proof but we describe the sets in terms of the parameter $\delta$. \begin{enumerate} \item The first set represents the small Carmichael numbers.
+This is a tabulation problem with a smaller upper bound.
+We view this algorithm as recursive and apply the method of the other two sets to find these numbers if necessary\footnote{ In reality, this set may be provided by some prior tabulation.}.